RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

     - the nature of the *volatile zone* itself; and
     - the nature of any relevant external systems; and
     - the nature of any *volatile zones* with which relevant external systems communicate.
-1. **All zones which begin at or above cell 0 are faithful zones**:
+1. **All zones which begin at or above cell 0 are faithful zones:**
     - **PRG** is the 64 MiB from cell 0 to cell 16777215 (`0xffffff`).
         - PRG is for *program space*.
         - PRG is always a *fully plumbed zone*.